 "We needed a simple solution that captures information from Google Analytics in the format we wanted not any predefined way.
 We use Excel to create dashboards and KPIs for many of our clients and by using Supermetrics toolsets we can pre-configure automatic reports for our clients.
 Getting the data would normally be time consuming but using these tools allows us to save a massive amount of time.
 Highly recommended and very good value."

-is the most flexible way of getting your business metrics into Excel and Google Spreadsheet: a custom function that you can type into directly spreadsheet cells.
+is the most flexible way of getting your business metrics into Excel and Google Spreadsheet: a custom function that you can type directly into spreadsheet cells.
 It's perfect for skilled Excel users who want complete control on how to display the data.

 For advanced Excel users, Supermetrics Functions offers the most flexible way to integrate business data with Excel and Google Sheets reports: a custom function, getData, that you can type into spreadsheet cells, just like any of the built-in spreadsheet functions like SUM or COUNT.